litecart/litecart/UPGRADE.md

 ## Performing a Manual Upgrade

-  This chapter is no longer provided as it is a safer method to use the automatic upgrade script.
+  This chapter is no longer provided as it is recommended to always use the automatic upgrade script.

   Doing a manual upgrade you must note any changes stated in the upgrade patches.
 See ~/install/upgrade_patches/*.